-- Access to communal kitchens in on-campus residences will be restricted, and the occupancy of gathering spaces will be limited.
+- Restricted access to communal kitchens in on-campus residences, and limited occupancy of gathering spaces.

 Brown students living in local neighborhoods represent the University, and their actions and conduct have an immediate impact on neighbors and reflect back upon Brown.
-All students approved to live off campus must abide by a details rules and regulations.
+All students living off campus must abide by off-campus rules and regulations.
 And the principles of the Brown University Community and the Standards of Student Conduct apply to students in their off-campus lives.